 Bubble Mailer method: What Do You Need?

 - Blue Painters tape – Yes!
 DO NOT USE SCOTCH TAPE!
-I buy them at Amazon as well.
 The painter’s tape is easy to peel off of the toploader.
 Scotch Tape is a pain in the butt!
 Seal the top loader shut with a small piece of painters tape.
 Don’t go with the wide painters tape… go with painters tape that are under an inch wide.

 - Two Pieces of Cardboard – Cut them into 3”x4” pieces, or whatever size you need.
 Graded cards need to be larger than those cut for toploaders.

 - Toploaders and Sleeves – for protecting the card, pretty simple actually.
 Put the Card in the sleeve and then put the sleeve in the toploader.
 Don’t forget to seal the toploader shut with painter tape… You dont want to the card to fall out during transit!

 Bubble Mailer: What to do?